-11. Streamlined processes and improved turnaround times One of the reasons why the registration process experiences delays are that SAQA does not receive all the required information or SAQA receives incorrect information.
+Indicator Title 12.
+Streamlined processes and improved turnaround times Definition One of the reasons why the registration process experiences delays are that SAQA does not receive all the required information or SAQA receives incorrect information.
 The root cause of this problem is that SAQA and the QCs use independent systems with which to carry out their work.
 The NQF Act Implementation Evaluation highlighted the problem and recommended remedial action in the accompanying Improvement Plan.
 The Improvement Plan lists as a deliverable, the development and implementation of an end-to-end workflow system that will allow providers to load information once for both SAQA and the QCs.
 This intervention requires additional funding that DHET has committed to secure.
 In the meanwhile, SAQA is doing everything in its power to improve internal processes so as to register qualifications and part-qualifications quicker.
 While SAQA is currently working with the CHE on a streamlined workflow, this system will take a few years to implement.
 In the meanwhile, SAQA has changed its governance structure and the Board has delegated authority to the NQF Qualifications Committee to approve the registration of qualifications and part-qualifications.
 This delegation will go some way towards speeding up the registration process.
 The purpose of this indicator is to register qualifications recommended by QCs that meet all SAQA's criteria within four months of submission.
-Standard Operating Procedures (SOP) for registering qualifications and part-qualifications on the NQF; Checklist for evaluating recommended qualifications The process time is calculated from the time that qualifications are received from the QCs, until the time that the qualifications are approved for registration for NQF.
-Some qualifications are returned to the QCs if they do not meet the criteria.
+Source of Data Standard Operating Procedures (SOP) for registering qualifications and part-qualifications on the NQF; Checklist for evaluating recommended qualifications Method of The process time is calculated from the time that qualifications are received from the QCs, until the time that the qualifications are approved for registration for NQF.

+calculation/assessment Assumptions Some qualifications are returned to the QCs if they do not meet the criteria.
 At this point, the process ends with the return rather than with the registration of the qualification on the NQF.
-N/A N/A Quarterly It is desirable if the team completes the registration process ahead of schedule Senior Manager: NQF Qualifications & Professional Bodies; Executive: NQF Operations
+Disaggregation of beneficiaries N/A (where applicable) Spatial transformation (where applicable) N/A Reporting cycle Quarterly Desired performance It is desirable if the team completes the registration process ahead of schedule Indicator responsibility Senior Manager: Registration and Recognition